knobs-dials/touchy/README.md

 # TODO
+- make it react to sliding touch
 - change button behaviour, right now reacts twice
-- figure out whether that's the reason it is slow to respond to lots of touches at once
+- figure out whether it's changing text that makes it slow to respond to lots of touches at once
 - figure out other realtimeish issues
 - put code here in repository
 - add on-screen swapping to other layouts, switching midi channel, what to show